-From 2018, candidates who are unsuccessful in the Travelling Studentship competition can re-apply on one further occasion only.
+Since 2018, candidates who are unsuccessful in the Travelling Studentship competition can re-apply on one further occasion only.

-Please note that this regulation affects all candidates who applied before 2017 and wish to apply again.
+Please note that this regulation affects all candidates who applied prior to 2019 and wish to apply again.

 26. Will NUI contact me formally regarding the outcome of my application in the Travelling Studentship competition?